TeoField-Marsham/Embedded_Systems_Group3/README.md

 <!-- I kept these very broad on purpose. in our final implementation we can describe exactly what we used. -->

 - In the mailbox:
-    - Hardware: battery/power source, microprocessor, radio/transmission sender, sensors, reset button
+    - Hardware: battery/power source, micro-controller, radio/transmission sender, sensors, reset button
     - Software: motion sensor register script, reset button register, sender
 - In the house:
-    - Hardware: radio/transmission receiver, microprocessor, battery/power source (probably a laptop)
+    - Hardware: radio/transmission receiver, micro-controller, battery/power source (probably a laptop)
     - Software: receiver, User Interface (contains the email forwarding system, logs and any other helper tools)

 ## Final implementation overview